The-OpenROAD-Project/OpenROAD-flow-scripts/docs/user/Flow_QoR_CI.md

 ## Jenkins CI

-We use [Jenkins](Jenkins.md) as our continuous integration (CI) tool.
+We use Jenkins as our continuous integration (CI) tool.
 You may use it to find out metrics regarding regression tests.
+See more about accessing and taking advantage of our CI [here](Jenkins.md).